 Durga Puja in Guwahati

 The entire city of Guwahati lights up with a festive vibrancy during Durga Puja.
 Around 500 community pandals are set up to celebrate the occasion.
 You can find impressive idols of the goddess placed inside theme-based pandals dotting the length and breadth of the city.
-Exhibitions and fairs are held at different parts of Guwahati during this time.
+Exhibitions and fairs are held in different parts of Guwahati during this time.
+There are a lot of places to stay in Guwahati making it a perfect destination to enjoy the festivities in the lap of nature.

 Things to Do: